aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/_index.md

 - **Full fidelity** – All formatting, embedded images, and attachments survive the conversion.
 - **No Outlook dependency** – The library works on any platform that runs Java, no Outlook installation required.
 - **Rich rendering options** – Besides MSG you can render to HTML, MHTML, PDF, or even plain text.
 - **Extensive API** – Fine‑grained control over conversion settings, such as preserving original timestamps or stripping private data.
+- **Save email as MSG** – The `MailMessage.save` method with `MailMessageSaveType.MSG` makes saving straightforward, while `MailMessageSaveOptions` let you tweak the output.

 ## Prerequisites
 - Java 8 or higher.
 - Aspose.Email for Java (download from the official site).
 - A temporary license file if you’re testing beyond the evaluation period.

 ## How to Convert EML to MSG Using Aspose.Email for Java?
 Below is a high‑level walkthrough.
 The actual code stays exactly the same as in the linked tutorials, so you can copy‑paste it directly.